stripe/stripe-dotnet/readme.md

 Stripe.net
 ==========

-Stripe.net is a .net api for http://stripe.com.
-As of today, it includes support for Plans, Tokens, Customers, Charges, and Subscriptions.
-The only feature not covered at this time is invoicing and webhook functionality.
+Stripe.net is a full service .net api for http://stripe.com.
+It includes support for Plans, Tokens, Customers, Charges, Subscriptions, Invoices, and webhooks.

 For more information about the examples below, you can visit https://stripe.com/docs/api for a full reference.